19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Imperial Pantheon.md

 ### Justicia

 Child of Helios, Justitia is the goddess of fairness and balance.
-She ensures that justice is served impartially and that all beings are treated equally under the law.

 ### Melia

 Child of Luna, Melia is the goddess of rivers and lakes.
-She nurtures freshwater bodies and the life within them, providing sustenance and purity.

 ### Ignis

 Child of Helios, Ignis is the god of fire and forge.
-He brings the warmth of the hearth and the power of flames, aiding in both creation and destruction.

 ### Flora

 Child of Gaia, Flora is the goddess of fertility, flowers, and gardens.
-She brings beauty and fragrance to the world, ensuring the blossoming of all plant life.

 ### Boreas

-Child of Aurora, Boreas is the god of the north wind and winter.
-He brings the chill of winter and the power of icy storms, shaping the seasons.
+Child of Aurora, Boreas is the god of the northern winds and winter.